Three-Phase Separator CFD Simulation: Oil-Water-Air Analysis in Fluent

 - Reference [1]: Le, Thuy Thi, et al. “Three-phase Eulerian computational fluid dynamics of air–water–oil separator under off-shore operation.”
 Journal of Petroleum Science and Engineering171 (2018): 731-747.

-Figure 1: A schematic showing the basic principle of a three-phase separator CFD model.
+Figure 1: Schematic showing the basic principle of the Three-Phase Separator geometry.

-Figure 2: The geometry and mesh for the Oil-Water-Air Separator CFD simulation, showing the symmetric half-model.
+Figure 2: The geometry and mesh for the Oil-Water-Air Separator CFD simulation.

-Post-processing: CFD Analysis of Separation Mechanism and Performance
+Post-processing: Analysis of Gravity Separation and Residence Time

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.